 Maryland Guardianship & Conservatorship Attorneys

 Fear and trepidation often surround the difficult situations where a loved one cannot properly care for themselves.
 There are numerous reasons which might lead to a loved one being in need of legal protection, such as: mental illness, aging, dementia, terminal illnesses, or catastrophic injury.
-When a loved one needs help, you and your family need the legal tools to get them help and manage their affairs.
-The Maryland guardianship and conservatorship attorneys at Altman & Associates understand the necessity and urgency of assisting you in watching out for your family member who is suffering.
+When a loved one needs help, you and your family need our guardianship and conservatorship legal tools to get them help and manage their affairs.
+Our attorneys understand the necessity and urgency of assisting you in watching out for your family member who is suffering.

 When your loved one is in need of more than just a helping hand, it is a serious matter full of legal complexities.
 You should avail yourself of the law and your options by contacting an understanding and knowledgeable attorney.
-With decades of experience and exceptional personal attention to every client, the Maryland guardianship attorneys at Altman & Associates are here to help.
-We have convenient office locations in Columbia and Rockville.
+With decades of experience and exceptional personal attention to every client, we are here to help.
+We have convenient office locations in Columbia, Rockville, D.C., McLean and Tysons Corner.
 Contact us by phone at (301) 468-3220 or online to schedule a consultation.